 Facilities used for the receiving of waste will be appropriately licensed to accept the classified waste type.
 The Environmental Manager will review the licence of the receiving facility before any waste is transported.
-Refer to Attachment 2 for potential facilities and locations.
+List of facilities and locations can be found in Attachment 3 of the Spoil Management Plan and in the Waste Tracking Register.